PlinyTheYounger0/Aircrack_Scripts/README.md

 start.sh - Checks system and installs all dependencies for any scripts as well as aircrack-ng and aircracked-ng

+    aircrack-ng and aircracked-ng will be cloned to the /opt directory

     It is important to note that gpsd needs to be configured before you can use it To do this edit the /etc/default/gpsd file
         It should look like this